dimitris93/route-planner-backend/README.md

 ## Latitude Longitude coordinates

 Another trick to reduce memory is to store the world coordinates as integers.
-The `.osm` data provide [accuracy to 7 decimal places](http://wiki.openstreetmap.org/wiki/Node).
+The `.osm` data provide [accuracy to 7 decimal places](http://wiki.openstreetmap.org/wiki/Node), which translates to cm-accurancy.
 Latitude takes values from -90 to +90, and Longitude takes values from -180 to +180.
 That means that this value can be stored as an integer.
 In the worst case, we would have to "compress" the Longitude value 180, which would be equal to 180 * 10.000.000 = 1.800.000.000 and it fits on a 4-byte integer perfectly.

 If we opt for float (also 4-byte) we would lose accuracy because floats are accurate to about [5 decimal places](https://en.wikipedia.org/wiki/Single-precision_floating-point_format).